Jsvcycling/sdl2-practice/project3/README.md

-# PROJECT 2: Drawing a triangle in immediate mode
+# PROJECT 3: Drawing a triangle with VAOs

-In this project, we start drawing stuff on the screen.
-We're gonna start by using immediate mode.
-Later on, we'll move to using buffers.
+This project is essentially the same as Project 2 with the only difference being that we're rendering using Vertex Array Objects (VAOs) rather than in immediate mode.
+Because of this, we're also introducing vertex and fragment shaders into the pipeline.